Last Updated on

 The most effective way to determine whether or not diet is behind your cat’s acne or skin issues is by starting your cat on an elimination diet.
 Cut out your cat’s usual food and try a novel protein source, such as rabbit, venison, kangaroo, or quail.
 You can slowly reintroduce other proteins to determine whether or not your cat is sensitive to them.
-Improving your cat’s diet won’t only help their acne, but it will also improve all aspects of their health!
+Improving your cat’s diet won’t only help their acne but also improve all aspects of their health!

 If you’re interested in a complete list of food and environmental factors that your cat is sensitive to without the elimination diet, consider the Affordable Pet Test.
 We tried this intolerance test with Forest a year ago and wrote a review of our experience.
 We can’t guarantee that the information you’ll gain from the test will help your cat, but we’ve heard good things from other users of the test and it might be worth a try.